xttrust/Tech-Master-Quiz/README.md

 - As a user looking for a quick break, I want to be able to start a short quiz without having to go through a lengthy sign-up process, so that I can enjoy a quick and fun diversion.
 - As a social user, I want the option to share my quiz results on social media and challenge my friends, so that I can engage with others and showcase my achievements.
 - As a returning user, I want to see my previous quiz results and track my improvement over time, so that I can gauge my progress and set personal goals.
-- As a user, I want to be able to make contact with the website via several different methods, i.e. social media.
 - As a casual user, I want the quiz platform to have a visually appealing and user-friendly design, so that I can navigate through the questions easily and enjoy a pleasant experience.

 [Back to Top](#table-of-contents)